Rudi Pauwels

 Rudi Pauwels (born 1960) is a Belgian pharmacologist and biotech entrepreneur.

-He studied pharmaceutical sciences at the Katholieke Universiteit Leuven (KU Leuven), Belgium.
-As one of the first researchers in the field of HIV, he played a key role in the fight against the AIDS pandemic by discovering several widely used anti-HIV drugs during his doctorate studies at the Rega Institute (Leuven, Belgium) and while leading biotech companies Tibotec and Virco.
+He was one of the first researchers in the field of HIV, and he played a key role in the fight against the AIDS pandemic by discovering several widely used anti-HIV drugs during his doctorate studies at the Rega Institute (Leuven, Belgium) and while leading biotech companies Tibotec and Virco.

-During the past three decades he has (co-)founded several biotech companies, marking an era of more personalized and high precision medicine.
+Since 1994 he has either founded or co-founded several biotech companies, specialising in personalized and high precision medicine.
 His current roles include founder and president of the Praesens Foundation, chairman of Praesens Care, executive chairman of IMEC/Johns Hopkins spin-off company miDiagnostics and board positions in various companies and research institutes.
 He is an author of more than 150 peer-reviewed papers and recipient of numerous awards and distinctions.

 In 2020 he was appointed as co-chair of the Diagnostics R&D Working Group of the Access to COVID-19 Tools Accelerator.

 Education and early research

-Pauwels graduated as a pharmacist from the KU Leuven, Belgium, in 1983.
+He studied pharmaceutical sciences at the Katholieke Universiteit Leuven (KU Leuven), Belgium, and graduated as a pharmacist in 1983.

 Within a year after the 1983 discovery of HIV, the viral pathogen that causes AIDS, Pauwels began work on the topic while still a doctorate student.
 In 1984, in the laboratory of Professor Erik De Clercq at the Rega Institute (University of Leuven, Belgium), he started to develop the first laboratory models in search of new anti-HIV compounds.
 The methods he published were widely used by fellow scientists that joined the search for new anti-AIDS (HIV) treatments.

 In 1987, Pauwels obtained a research fellowship of the Janssen Research Foundation, which started a long-standing collaboration and close friendship with the late Dr. Paul Janssen, founder of Janssen Pharmaceuticals.
 Janssen became a mentor and would influence his pharmaceutical work.
 In 1990, the Janssen-funded collaboration of his small team at the Rega Institute would lead to the discovery of the first non-nucleoside reverse transcriptase inhibitor (NNRTI).
 It was also Janssen who would introduce him to Dr. Paul Stoffels, with whom he would collaborate at Tibotec, Virco and Johnson & Johnson.

 Pauwels obtained his Ph.D. in pharmaceutical sciences from the KU Leuven in 1990 with greatest distinction (maxima cum laude), with De Clercq and Janssen as his promotors.
 His thesis was entitled "Development of new agents against the Human Immunodeficiency Virus (HIV)".